-Transmission of 1cm thick slab at normal incidence to the beam
+Transmission of slab shaped sample at normal incidence

-At low angles the 2 θ dependence is weak with the transmission being well approximated by the zero-angle transmission.
+At low angles the 2θ dependence is weak with the transmission being well approximated by the zero-angle transmission.
 However, as the scattering angle approaches 90° there is a very strong absorption.
 For this reason, slab shaped samples are popular in SANS experiments, and often in neutron spin-echo measurements.
-Beyond $2\theta = 90^\circ$ there is different expression for the transmission.